Revue Thommen: History

 In 1853 Société d' Horlogerie à Waldenbourg was founded as a Swiss watch manufacturing company by the community of Waldenburg, Switzerland (Basel-Landschaft).
 It began to manufacture pocket watches in order to create work in the Waldenburg valley whose location at the route Basel-Geneva had become insignificant due to the newly established train connection Basel - Olten - Geneva.

 In 1859 Gédéon Thommen and Louis Tschopp acquired the company and privately restructured it.
 Gédéon Thommen was also the founder and promoter of the Waldenburgerbahn, a steam train connecting the valley's villages.
 Tschopp left the company, which was renamed Gédéon Thommen's Uhrenfabriken.

 From 1905, the company was commercially registered as Revue Thommen AG, a joint-stock company.
 Revue had been used earlier as a brand name of the company's wrist watches, after they had been marketed as "GT" watches (GT standing for Gédéon Thommen) before.

 In 1916, the first aircraft chronograph for the Swiss Air Force was created and laid the foundation for the company's success as an aircraft instrument supplier.

 From 1936 – 1943, the company produced cockpit instrumentation for the Swiss Air Force.
 Revue Thommen developed and supplied altimeters, airspeed indicators, vertical speed indicators, clocks, and the landing gear for the Swiss multifunction biplane EKW C-35.

 From 1939 - 1944, commissioned by the German government, the company produced watches for the Wehrmacht, Luftwaffe, and Kriegsmarine under the brand Revue-Sport.

 In 1945 Revue Thommen commercialized its technical capabilities in the aviation sector by launching a pocket altimeter for alpinists.
 Derivations like altimeters for parachutists followed, and were produced well into the Internet age.

+In 1941, Thommen was manufacturing and casing watches for Vertex for the British market using Revue movements, with watches subsequently sold under both the Vertex and Vertex Revue names.